‘Empire’ Recap: Lucious Struggles To Adjust After His Brush With Death

 Cookie and the family are filming a TV special to celebrate the 20th anniversary of Empire.
 While they make it seem like everything is fine, everything is NOT fine.
 With Lucious not around, the Lyons don’t feel normal.
 Lucious’s absence is hard on Cookie.
 She’s juggling everything at Empire.
 She does bring Lucious to the 20th anniversary celebration, and they run into Carlotta from Star!
 She wants Lucious to help with Star, Simone, and Alex’s careers.
 If she had run into the Lucious before the accident, he would have dismissed Carlotta immediately.
 Lucious tells Carlotta that he wants to help.
 Cookie pulls him away and walks him into the crowd of people waiting for him.
 Suddenly, he completely freaks out.

 The show then flashes back to 24 hours earlier.
 Cookie is overwhelmed with handling all of Lucious’s priorities at Empire.
-Andre is helping her out, but he’s preoccupied with getting exposed.
+Andre is helping her out, but he’s preoccupied with the thought of getting exposed.
 Andre is worried about the Vegas cops arresting Giuliana.
 She could spill the beans about how Andre wanted to kill Lucious.
 There’s someone else snitching, too.
 Shine later kills the snitch.
 Meanwhile, Diane still has Hakeem under her thumb.
 He’s been complying with her demands for months, but he’s getting sick of Diane using Bella.
 Well, Diana’s got proof that Hakeem betrayed his family.
 He’s stuck between a rock and a hard place.

 Claudia accompanies Lucious when he arrives.
 Lucious lost a leg as a result of the accident.
 WTF?!
 He tells Cookie right off the bat that he’s not going to participate in the special.
 He’s not Lucious Lyon anymore.
 He’s Dwight.
 He still doesn’t remember anything about his past.